 Di Trevis directed it in 1989, and a small-scale production by Clare Whistler toured widely in 2008.
 It has also been seen in an excellent staging by the briefly revived Carl Rosa operetta company.

-This new look (with a fresh English translation) promises to be relocated to 1950s New York, and set among warring mafioso crime families.
+This new look (with a fresh English translation) relocates the whole thing to 1950s New York, and set among warring mafioso crime families.
 In this concept, Hanna is a wealthy New York widow with estates in Sicily, while Don Zeta is determined to ensure that her millions don't go to the wrong tribe.
+Most of the characters are given adjusted names, eg Camillo Cascada, to embed them into this new view.
+For OperaSotland purposes we have maintained the traditional identities.

 American soprano Paula Sides first worked with Scottish Opera in Bernstein's Candide, but appeared many times previously at the Perth Festival with ETO in major roles by Mozart, Donizetti and Puccini.
 Alex Otterburn will be returning north fresh from his excellent performances in Thea Musgrave's Mary, Queen of Scots at the London Coliseum.